Visualizing Performance Metrics in HoneyHive

 2. Metric Definition: Define the specific metric you want to visualize.
 HoneyHive supports standard out-of-the-box metrics, custom metrics and user feedback.
 Standard metrics could include Request Volume, Cost, and Latency.
 Any custom metrics that you previously defined and enabled in production can also be visualized here.
 User feedback will be aggregated based on it’s return type.
 For example, you can select Accepted to track percentage of requests that were accepted by end-users.

 3. Aggregation Functions: Choose the aggregation function that best suits your analysis.
-Common functions include Average, Sum, Percentage True, and 99th Percentile.
+Common functions include Average, Sum, Percentage True, 99th Percentile and more.
 Selecting the right aggregation function helps you distill complex data into meaningful insights.
 HoneyHive automatically provides different aggregation functions for boolean and float return-type metrics.

 4. Data Filtering and Comparison: Utilize the power of segmentation by using filter and group by.
 This allows you to focus on specific data slices based on user properties, custom metadata, or other relevant criteria.
 For example, you can filter by user_country or subscription_tier to perform cohort-level analysis.
 Any user properties or custom metadata can be found here.